 Meeting local regulations

-Setting up secure facilities and connectivity
+Setting up secure networks and connectivity

 Providing hardware and software